Todd Zimmerman and Brandon Roberts. The cast is great!

 Being in the film industry, Dr. G has “performed autopsies” on many people I’ve known and worked with over the years (not actual autopsies mind you, local actors) for her show Dr. G Medical Examiner on Discovery Life Channel.
 After telling her this she shared a quick story about being scared on set of Dr. G. When things look so real on tv, even someone who sees grim images like Dr. G can be taken aback…

-During her portion of the panel last Saturday, Dr. G explained the history of how the Medical Examiner came to be and what they do.
+During her portion of the panel last Saturday, Dr. G explained the history of how the Medical Examiner came to be and what they do, and how there are services online for this now a days, for example the Desert Mobile Medical is a family care doctor which specialize in medical examination.

 Some tips to stay off of Dr. G’s table?
 In the simplest of terms, be a law abiding citizen and stay healthy.
 Dr. G says, “Don’t hang out with the drug crowd and know your partner.
 We see so (many cases) of domestic violence, so know your partner.”
 Got it, Dr. G!
 What’s next?